mike3983/UD_Project2_AzureDevOps/README.md

 ## Project Plan
 <TODO: Project Plan

-* A link to a Trello board for the project https://trello.com/b/YdfJEAQc/machine-learning-app-udacity-project
+* A link to a Trello board for the project: https://trello.com/b/YdfJEAQc/machine-learning-app-udacity-project
-* A link to a spreadsheet that includes the original and final project plan> https://docs.google.com/spreadsheets/d/1bcAi7Gi0GrflvtWf9zhT2umgKhMSX3n7L9yZFwEQt5c/edit#gid=1348135932
+* A link to a spreadsheet that includes the original and final project plan: https://docs.google.com/spreadsheets/d/1bcAi7Gi0GrflvtWf9zhT2umgKhMSX3n7L9yZFwEQt5c/edit#gid=1348135932

 ## Instructions